 - Protective sheets (opens in new tab) and paper

-Preparing render and pebbledash walls for painting
+2. Clean and prepare exterior walls for painting

-Render, pebbledash and brickwork should also be properly prepared before work begins.
+Render, pebbledash and brickwork should be properly prepared before work begins.
 A stiff brush should be used to remove flaking paint, loose stones and dirt and debris.

 Downpipes and other rainwater goods, along with windows and doors, should be covered and masked off.